tangrams/unity-terrain-example/README.md

 ## [normals.png](Assets/normals.png)

 This is a tile of terrain normal vector data encoded as a PNG image in a fairly standard "normal map" format: https://mapzen.com/documentation/terrain-tiles/formats/#normal

+This specific tile is at the tile address `11/1518/858` (matching our elevation tile), and its URL from the Mapzen Terrain Service is `https://tile.mapzen.com/mapzen/terrain/v1/normal/11/1518/858.png?api_key=YOUR_MAPZEN_API_KEY_HERE`.

 Mapzen's normal maps contain data in the alpha channel that encodes approximate elevation, but we don't use that here.